-Health and Safety Committee

-overseeing of health and safety matters within the organisation.

-Objective:

-Ceylinco Life values all personnel who enters its premises and takes full responsibility for ensuring their health and safety.
+Health and Safety Committee Health and Safety Policy The health and safety committee is responsible for overseeing of health and safety matters within the organisation.
+Objective: Ceylinco Life values all personnel who enters its premises and takes full responsibility for ensuring their health and safety.
 We, being a socially responsible entity, treat our environment and surroundings with great respect whilst ensuring that proper controls are in place, aligned with national and international regulations.
 We commit ourselves towards implementation and continual improvement of set standards on health and safety at regular intervals.

-Health and Safety Audit

-Based on the findings of the health & safety audit conducted in 2024, tangible steps were implemented to ensure compliance with health & safety standards at both the Head Office and branch levels.
+Health & Safety policy of the Company is hosted in the intranet for the access of all employees.
+Currently there is no occupational health and safety management system in placed.
+Focus Areas: A safe working environment Safe systems of work Provision of necessary information, instructions, training and supervision that is reasonably necessary to ensure that each associate is protected from injuries and health risks A commitment to consult and co-operate with associates in all matters relating to health and safety in the workplace A commitment to continually improve performance through effective safety management Take appropriate, prompt action in response to associates' complaints Health and Safety Audit Counselling Sessions and Training Based on the findings of the health & safety audit conducted in 2024, tangible steps were implemented to ensure compliance with health & safety standards at both the Head Office and branch levels.
+An awareness programme was conducted across the head office and branch level on mental health with the support of qualified Counsellor.